Season Summary: 2001

 During the year two former multiple-premiership winning coaches passed away.
 Wally Carter, who gloriously coached the Club from 1954-57, died in June at the age of 92, and in August, the 1939 and 1949 premiership coach Gordon Ogden passed on, also aged 92.

-Club legend Kelly Brent retired as head trainer at the end of the season, and long-time supporter and volunteer Kevin Bury sadly passed away.
+Club legend Kelly Brent retired as head trainer at the end of the season after giving the Club 42 years of service, including the last 32 years as head trainer, and life member, long-time supporter, fund raiser and volunteer Kevin Bury sadly passed away in November.

 This was also the year that the goal and behind posts from AFL Park, Waverley, were installed at Pt Gellibrand.